cjchanx/CubePlusPlus/Drivers/UARTDriver_README.md

 ### 1 Changing STM32 UART Line from HAL to UART
 - First ensure the .ioc indicates the UART line is enabled
 - Second go to the **Project Manager** tab at the top, under UART select the UART lines you want to use the driver and change them to use the LL library.
-- Lastly ensure the UART Global Interrupt for any lines you want to use the driverfor is enabled
+- Lastly ensure the UART Global Interrupt for any lines you want to use the driver for is enabled

-### Defining and Initializing UART Driver Instances
+### 2 Defining and Initializing UART Driver Instances

-Inside a .hpp file setup something like this, with names/number of drivers changed for however many uart lines you want I recommended setting up a section for aliases so you can reference a driver simply by doing UART::Debug-> for example
+- Inside a .hpp file setup something like this, with names/number of drivers changed for however many uart lines you want
+- I recommended setting up a section for aliases so you can reference a driver simply by doing UART::Debug-> for example
 ```C++
 /* UART Driver Instances ------------------------------------------------------------------*/
 class UARTDriver;